 7. Third-Party Logistics (3PL) — Multi-client POD, client-branded records, separate ERP feeds

-Third-party logistics operations introduce a complexity that no other industry on this list faces: the 3PL is capturing proof of delivery on behalf of multiple clients simultaneously, each of whom has different documentation requirements, different ERP systems, and different expectations of what the POD record will look like.
+Third-party logistics operations introduce a complexity that no other industry on this list faces: the 3PL is capturing electronic proof of delivery on behalf of multiple clients simultaneously, each of whom has different documentation requirements, different ERP systems, and different expectations of what the POD record will look like.

 A 3PL driver delivering orders for three different clients on the same route needs three different POD capture flows, potentially with different required fields, different branding on the customer-facing confirmation, and different downstream integrations for each client.
 A single generic ePOD template that is the same for all clients either fails to meet the requirements of the most demanding client or forces the least demanding client to capture data they do not need.

-What 3PL ePOD must capture:
+What 3PL electronic proof of delivery must capture:

 - Client-specific POD configuration: different capture fields, required photos, and confirmation flows per client